arzwa/MultilocusIsland/docs/draft-hapdip2.md

 population [@westram2018; @barton2018; @sachdeva2022].
 Note that this involves an expectation over all possible lines of descent of an initial migrant spore.
+In practice, $g$ is determined only by the first 10 backcross generations or so, as subsequent backcross generations are essentially indistinguishable from residents.
 In order to derive a useful approximate expression for $g$, we shall make two further important assumptions:
-(1) both the resident and migrant gene pools are are in Hardy-Weinberg and linkage equilibrium (HWLE);
+(1) both the resident and migrant gene pool, as well as each backcross generation is in Hardy-Weinberg and linkage equilibrium (HWLE);
-(2) variation and selection among offspring of a $k$th generation migrant descendant $\times$ resident cross (i.e. segregation variance within F1s, BC1s, *etc.* and selection thereupon) is negligable.
+(2) the expected allele frequency at any locus in any backcross generation is midway between that of the parents (e.g. midway the mainland and island allele frequencies for the F1 generation), with negligible deviations from the midpoint due to selection within F1s, BC1s, *etc.*
 This last assumption becomes more plausible as local adaptation is due to more and more loci of smaller effect.